 Why do Sufis dance?

 The Sufis’ path to God is personal and they can reach it thru chanting, singing, music, and dance (and in India, with the use of magic).

-Many Sufi’s wear colorful patchwork robes, dancing to the beat of drums, twirling and stamping their feet until they go into a trance.
+Many Sufis wear colorful patchwork robes, dancing to the beat of drums, twirling and stamping their feet as they slip into a trance.

-At the height of the dance, participants say that their souls communicate with Allah (God, in Arabic) and are cleansed of evil.
-The spell is only broken, with the call to evening prayer.
+At the height of the dance, participants say their souls communicate with Allah (God, in Arabic) and that they’ve cleansed evil.

-The Sufis’ of Omdurman view this ceremony as something drawn from Islam’s earliest days, although others see it as a ritual derived from Sudanese folklore.
+The Sufis of Omdurman believe this ceremony originates from Islam’s earliest days, although others see it as a ritual derived from Sudanese folklore.